 During the three-year period ended December 31, 2001 and through April 2002, Charter Communications, Inc. and its subsidiaries completed a total of 20 acquisitions for an aggregate purchase price of \$16.7 billion, including aggregate cash payments of \$11.0 billion, \$3.3 billion of assumed debt and \$2.4 billion of securities issued and other consideration paid.
 These acquisitions were funded through the issuances of equity by our parent companies, issuances of long-term debt, bank borrowings, capital contributions from our parent company, the assumption of outstanding debt amounts and internally generated funds.
 In 2000, Charter Communications Holding Company transferred the cable systems it acquired in three of those acquisitions (Fanch, Falcon and Avalon) to Charter Holdings.
 The systems acquired in the Bresnan, Kalamazoo and Cable USA transactions were contributed to us immediately following the acquisition by our parent companies.
-All acquisitions were included in our consolidated financial statements from their respective dates of acquisition.
+All acquisitions were accounted for under the purchase method of accounting and results of operations were included in our consolidated financial statements from their respective dates of acquisition.